 Sometimes you’ll also hear the term semi-washed, which can again be compared to yellow honey.

 Sasa Sestic, a world-champion barista, is known to use the so-called ‘Washed Carbonic Maceration’ to process coffee.
 The process starts with the coffee cherries being harvested and washed.

 Once the oxygen is out, the coffee beans will sit in water that is carefully monitored for temperature.
-These stainless steel containers are then put into greenhouses where the temperature is kept around 24 degrees celsius.
+These stainless steel containers are then put into greenhouses where the temperature is kept around 24 degrees Celsius.
 This process allows the beans to macerate in a carefully controlled environment to ensure that the finished product has a very distinct flavor.
 It also makes it easier to duplicate the same flavors over and over again.

-Acetic and Lactic Processing
+Acetic & Lactic processing

 The innovative Colombian Farm, ‘La Palma y El Tucan’ has created two different signature processing methods called ‘acetic’ and ‘lactic’ processing.